jadon-lindburg/Starbound-modding-tools/packmod/README.txt

 If you do not want the command window to stay open, edit packmod.cmd and remove the last line [pause].
 This will cause packmod.cmd to automatically close on completion.

+For convenience, consider adding shortcuts to [installpath] and starbound.exe to your MyStarboundMods folder.